Huntsman Corporation HUN

 Primary demands

-- Elect Starboard's four independent director nominees (Gallogly, Beach Lin, Schnabel, Smith) to Huntsman's 10-person Board at the 2022 Annual Meeting
+- Elect Starboard's four independent nominees (Gallogly, Beach Lin, Schnabel, Smith) to Huntsman's 10-person Board at the 2022 Annual Meeting

 - Replace four incumbent directors Starboard deems not truly independent or conflicted (Beckerle, Ferrari, Egan, Munoz)

-- Support vote on Starboard's BLUE proxy card
+- Vote on Starboard's BLUE proxy card

 KPIs cited